felipebogaertsm/machwave/docs/theory/mass_balance.md

 (Seidel 1965, Eq.
 1)

 This principle is applied to all chemical rocket motors/engines modeled in Machwave.
-Among the 3 terms of the equation above, only $\dot{m}_{in}$ is dependent on the motor/engine category.
+Among the three terms of the equation above, only $\dot{m}_{in}$ depends on the motor/engine category.

 By applying the ideal gas law to $M_{stored}$, the mass balance can be rewritten in terms of the chamber stagnation state: